notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 }
 ```

-> Note: Hidding properties from the schema requires now the `@HideField` decorator.
+> Note: Hiding properties from the schema requires the `@HideField` decorator.

 We can add `@Field` to any property to override the documentation and also the inferred type.
 For example `number` is inferred as the GraphQL type `Float` here we can use `@Field(type => Int)` to change this to an `Int` type.